hitanshm/JavaPresentation/README.md

 # JavaPresentation

-About me presentation in Java
+About me presentation in Java, using GUI